Table of contents

 Every single part of the plant is good for something, from the flowers to the roots and everything in between.
 In the end, nothing is left, not even a squeak.
 And unlike a harvested pig, lovage will re-sprout the following spring.
 For beekeepers, lovage is extra special because honey bees love the thick and gooey nectar.

-Like many of the medicinal plants, lovage arrived from Europe and, according to historic American recipes, the herb reached home gardens early in the colonial period.
+Like many medicinal plants, lovage arrived from Europe.
+According to historic American recipes, the herb reached home gardens early in the colonial period.
 Prior to that time, it was fashionable throughout Europe, particularly in England and Germany.
 Once it reached North America, the herb became wildly popular with the Shakers who used the plant in many creative ways.
 Favored as a folk remedy and cooking herb throughout the 1800s, lovage began to fade in the twentieth century (1900s).
 Today, most people never see it outside of a seed catalog.

 Lovage is native to the Mediterranean region.
 A member of the parsley family (Apiaceae), it is close kin to celery, anise, parsnip, carrot, dill, parsley, and caraway.
 All the members of this family are used in similar ways and have many common characteristics.

 A large sturdy plant: not dainty at all

 Like the aforementioned pig, a lovage plant is big — not something you can grow in a dainty row between the lettuce and the sage.
 The specimen I have measures eight feet tall, and the base extends two feet across.
 I started it from seed at least 15 years ago and added nothing but water, yet it resurfaces every year like a subterranean missile, reaching full height in just a few weeks.
 Flowers appear around the end of May and go to seed by July.